The Yoast SEO readability analysis: methodological choices explained

 Measurement of overall readability score

-The present readability analysis of Yoast SEO contains 6 different content checks.
-These 6 checks all are equally important in the calculation of the overall content score.
-A red bullet equals 3 penalty points, while an orange bullet equals 2 penalty-points.
-If your article scores 7 or more penalty points, the overall content bullet will be red.
-If your article scores 5 or 6 penalty points, your article will receive an orange bullet.
+The present readability analysis of Yoast SEO contains six different content checks.
+These six checks are equally important in calculating the overall content score.
+A red bullet equals three penalty points, while an orange bullet equals two penalty points.
+The overall content bullet will be red if your article scores seven or more penalty points.
+If your article scores five or six penalty points, your article will receive an orange bullet.
 Articles with 0, 2, 3 or 4 penalty points will be rewarded with the much-wanted green bullet.

-In order to score an overall green readability score, you are allowed to have one red bullet or two orange bullets.
+To score an overall green readability score, you can have one red or two orange bullets.

 Coming up next!